Second community opposes salmon industry expansion in North Storm Bay

 Sunday, 24 November, 6pm at Sandford Hall, South Arm - Info night: Petuna's plans for new open net pens

-Sunday, 1 December, 11am at Cremorne Beach - Paddle out to protect Storm Bay
+Now on Sunday, 8 December, 11am at Cremorne Beach - Paddle out to protect Storm Bay

 More information: